Password4j/password4j/README.md

 ## Performance
 <sup>This tool must be used in the target system because performances may vary on different environments.</sup>

-Password4j is delivered with a utility maven profile that helps the developers to choose the right parameters for a specific CHF.
+Password4j is delivered with a tool that helps the developers to choose the right parameters for a specific CHF.

 The class `SystemChecker` can be used to find these optimal values.